extremeshok/clamav-unofficial-sigs/README.md

         data strings, with one data string per line.
 Additional information is provided when using this flag

--r, --remove-script     Remove the clamav-unofficial-sigs script and all of
-        its associated files and databases from the system

 -t, --test-database     Clamscan integrity test a specific database file
         eg: '-s filename.ext' (do not include file path)